 A hypo can be caused by a number of reasons including:

 - delaying or missing a meal

 - not eating enough carbohydrate (carb) foods in your last meal

-- unplanned physical activity
+- unplanned or intense physical activity

 - more strenuous exercise than usual

-Read more in our fact sheet Managing hypoglycaemia.
+Read more in our fact sheets:

 Occasionally, you may experience severe hypos.
 This is when you can’t treat a hypo yourself and need help from someone else.
 It is important for your partner, carer, family and friends to know how to recognise and treat hypos.

-Have some easily absorbed carbohydrate, for example:
+Have some easily absorbed carbs, for example:

-- 6–7 jellybeans OR
+- 6–7 regular jellybeans OR

-- ½ a can of regular soft drink (not ‘diet’) OR
+- ½ a can (150 ml) of regular, not ‘diet soft drink OR

 - 3 teaspoons of sugar or honey OR

-- ½ a glass of fruit juice.
+- ½ a glass (125 ml) of fruit juice.

-- a slice of bread OR
+- 1 slice of bread OR

-- 1 glass of milk or soy milk OR
+- 1 glass (250 ml) of milk or soy milk OR

 - 1 piece of fruit OR

-- 1 small tub of yoghurt.
+- 1 small tub (100g) fruit yoghurt.

 For individualised advice on hypo treatment, talk to your doctor, diabetes nurse practitioner or diabetes educator about how to treat and manage your hypos.